JasperSnoek/spearmint/README.md

 		apt-get install python-protobuf

-	and on Mac with:
+	and on Mac (if you use homebrew) with:

-		pip install protobuf
+		brew install protobuf

 	Then from within the spearmint sub-directory run the command: